Hyperreality: Origins and usage

 The postmodern semiotic concept of hyperreality was contentiously coined by Baudrillard in Simulacra and Simulation (1981).
 Baudrillard defined "hyperreality" as "the generation by models of a real without origin or reality"; and his earlier book Symbolic Exchange and Death.
 Hyperreality is a representation, a sign, without an original referent.
-According to Baudrillard, the commodities in this theoretical state do not have use-value as defined by Karl Marx but can be understood as signs as defined by Ferdinand de Saussure.
+According to Baudrillard, the commodities in this theoretical state do not have use-value as defined by Karl Marx but could be understood as signs as defined by Ferdinand de Saussure.
 He believes hyperreality goes further than confusing or blending the 'real' with the symbol which represents it; it involves creating a symbol or set of signifiers which represent something that does not actually exist, like Santa Claus.
 Baudrillard borrows, from Jorge Luis Borges' "On Exactitude in Science" (already borrowed from Lewis Carroll), the example of a society whose cartographers create a map so detailed that it covers the very things it was designed to represent.
 When the empire declines, the map fades into the landscape.
 He says that, in such a case, neither the representation nor the real remains, just the hyperreal.

 Baudrillard's idea of hyperreality was heavily influenced by phenomenology, semiotics, and the philosophy of Marshall McLuhan.
-Baudrillard, however, challenges McLuhan's famous statement that "the medium is the message," by suggesting that information devours its own content.
+Baudrillard, however, challenges McLuhan's famous statement that "the medium is the message," by suggesting that information processes, cycles as well as recycles its own content.
 He also suggested that there is a difference between the media and reality and what they represent.
-Hyperreality is the inability of consciousness to distinguish reality from a simulation of reality, especially in technologically advanced societies.
+Hyperreality is choice of consciousness with ability to distinguish one reality from another, especially in technologically advanced societies.
 However, Baudrillard's hyperreality theory goes a step further than McLuhan's medium theory: "There is not only an implosion of the message in the medium, there is, in the same movement, the implosion of the medium itself in the real, the implosion of the medium and of the real in a sort of hyperreal nebula, in which even the definition and distinct action of the medium can no longer be determined".